o19s/quepid/UPGRADING_RAILS_NOTES.md

 Todos:
 * Fix circle ci to run rails instead of rake for rails tests.
+OR, do we just use Github Actions?
 * get bin/docker r bin/rake test:quepid to run `rails test`
 * fix FK links
 * resolve migration to bigint in mysql for id's